When we got to Washington Street I said, “Do you mind turning down here?”

 “Yeah, she’s right outside.”

-Elektra looked out the window, and there was Daphne.
+Elektra looked out the window, and there was Daphne, smoking a cigarette, and blatantly looking at us.
 Daphne waved, and Elektra gave her a little wave back.

 “Lucky you,” said Elektra.